veeral-patel/how-to-secure-anything/README.md

 - [Attack trees (from Bruce Schneier)](https://www.schneier.com/academic/archives/1999/12/attack_trees.html)

-### Control analysis

-Every security control must be on, impossible to bypass, tamperproof, and functionally correct.
-It must also fail closed.
+### On, un-bypassable, tamperproof, functionally correct, fail closed

-If this is not the case, then an attacker can violate a system's security properties by subverting its controls.
+If a security control does not have the qualities above, then an attacker can violate a system's security properties by subverting its controls.

 - Can the attacker turn off the control?
 - Can the attacker get you to turn off the control?
 - Can the attacker get around your control?
 - Does the control depend on something that the attacker can disable?
 - Are there any cases where the control doesn't work?
+- Does the control fail open or closed?
+If it fails open, can the attacker make the control fail?

+#### Example: a burglar

-#### Example: a burglar confronting a home security system which calls the police if someone crosses the lawn at night
+Take a burglar confronting a home security system which calls the police if someone crosses the lawn at night

-- Can the attacker turn off the control?
+- Can the burglar turn off the control?
 Probably not
-- Can the attacker get you to turn off the control?
+- Can the burglar get you to turn off the control?
 Yes, he could set off the alarm everyday until you turn it off
-- Can the attacker get around your control?
+- Can the burglar get around your control?
 Yes, he could land on the roof
-- Does the control depend on something that the attacker can disable?
-Yes, the attacker can cut the electric wire or the fiber cable used to call the police
+- Does the control depend on something that the burglar can disable?
+Yes, the burglar can cut the electric wire or the fiber cable used to call the police
 - Are there any cases where the control doesn't work?
-The attacker can buy the control and learn the alarm doesn't go off if he tip toes.
+The burglar can buy the control and learn the alarm doesn't go off if he tip toes.

-#### Assumptions audit
+### Assumptions analysis

-I like using a statement/conclusion format to draw out my assumptions.
+I like using a statement/conclusion format to draw out my assumptions about my controls.

 Statement: I have a home security system which calls the police if someone crosses the lawn.